Sellingantiques.co.uk Logo

 Depth is 16cm (6.3inches)

-Antique #SA1132446, shown on this page, originates from 1910.
-For historical context, the timeline below highlights the period when it was made:
+Antique SA1132446 shown on this page was made in 1910.
+For historical context, the timeline below highlights the period when it was created:

 1910